Harold Samuel, Baron Samuel of Wych Cross

-Harold Samuel, Baron Samuel of Wych Cross (23 April 1912 – 28 August 1987) was the founder of Land Securities, one of the United Kingdom's largest property companies.
+Harold Samuel, Baron Samuel of Wych Cross (23 April 1912 – 28 August 1987) was the British founder of Land Securities, one of the United Kingdom's largest property companies.

 Early life and family

 Born in Finchley in north London and educated at Mill Hill School and the College of Estate Management at Lincoln's Inn Fields, Harold Samuel initially trained to be a surveyor.

 He married Edna Nedas in September 1936 and they went on to have three daughters.

 Career

 He established himself as an estate agent but in 1944 acquired Land Securities Investment Trust, a small property concern owning three modest properties.
 After World War II he focused on securing bomb sites in Plymouth, Exeter, Hull, Coventry and Bristol and redeveloping them.
 He built the business into one of the largest companies on the London Stock Exchange.

 He was knighted in 1963 and was created a Life Peer on 3 July 1972 taking the title Baron Samuel of Wych Cross, of Wych Cross in the County of Sussex.

 He is often credited with coining the tricolon expression "location, location, location", but the phrase was already in common use when he was still quite young.